Delgoulding/Biostat-Projects/Project2/README.md

 Expected DR: Death30 in logistic regression
 Observed DR: Actual Death30 (39)

-adjusted for: bmi, albumin, asa,
+adjusted for: bmi, albumin, asa, procedure

 observed, #died #seen rate and health procedure adjusted expected rate @ hospital level Pooling all the data for the rate is okay with us